tjrules/racer/README.md

 - Adhere to the [AirBnB style guide](https://github.com/airbnb/javascript/tree/es5-deprecated/es5) for writing your JavaScript
 - Adhere to the [Google style guide](https://google.github.io/styleguide/htmlcssguide.xml) for writing your HTML/CSS

-**Bonus:**

-- Score each game based on the time it took to complete and by how much time they beat the opposing player
-- Display the time it took for the player to complete the race
-- Make a 'Best of 3' tournament and display the winner of the tournament
-- Keep track of best times/ high scores across page refreshes using `localStorage`
-- Add animations
-- Have players do something other than simply pressing a key to move their player, for example, make them type words, or solve simple math problems

 #### Starter code

 There is no starter code for this project other than one blank HTML, CSS, and JS files located in the code folder of this repo.
 Here are some tips on how to get started: